silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 PHP controllers, templates, CSS stylesheets and JavaScript.
 Because it uses the same base elements, it is relatively easy to extend.

-As an example, we're going to add a permanent "bookmarks" bar to popular pages at the bottom of the CMS.
+As an example, we're going to add a permanent "bookmarks" link list to popular pages into the main CMS menu.
 A page can be bookmarked by a CMS author through a simple checkbox.

 For a deeper introduction to the inner workings of the CMS, please refer to our